aorczyk/my-controller/README.md

 #### `onSetup(requireConfirmation, handler)`

-Configures the controller interface when the mobile app connects.
+Configures the controller interface when the app connects.

 **Parameters:**
 - `requireConfirmation` (SetupConfirmation) - `Require` or `NoRequire`.
 When set to `Require`, the app displays a confirmation dialog before applying settings.